Tuesday, 10 January 2017

 What is Hepatitis C?

-Hepatitis C (HCV) is a viral infection that attacks the liver and leads to inflammation.
-It is considered one of the most serious hepatitis viruses.
+Hepatitis C (HCV) is a viral infection that attacks the liver, leading to significant inflammation and potential organ failure.
+It is considered one of the most serious of the hepatitis viruses.

-The Silent Infection: Most people have no symptoms.
-They often do not know they are infected until liver damage shows up decades later during routine medical tests.
+The Silent Infection: The majority of people infected with HCV have absolutely no symptoms.
+They often do not know they are carrying the virus until severe liver damage shows up decades later during routine medical blood tests.

-It is passed through contact with contaminated blood—most commonly through needles shared during illegal drug use.
+The virus is strictly bloodborne, meaning it is passed through direct contact with contaminated blood—most commonly through needles shared during illegal intravenous drug use.

 Symptoms

-HCV usually produces no signs during its earliest stages (Acute phase).
-When symptoms do occur, they are often mild and flu-like:
+HCV usually produces no visible clinical signs during its earliest stages (the Acute phase).
+When symptoms do eventually occur as the infection becomes chronic, they are often mild, flu-like, and easily dismissed:

 Causes & Transmission

-HCV is spread when blood contaminated with the virus enters the bloodstream of an uninfected person.
+HCV is highly contagious, but it is spread only when blood contaminated with the virus directly enters the bloodstream of an uninfected person.

-• Sharing Needles: The most common mode of transmission.
+• Sharing Needles: Sharing needles, syringes, or other drug-injection equipment is currently the most common mode of transmission.

-Note: It is NOT spread by hugging, kissing, or sharing food/water.
+Note: Hepatitis C is NOT spread by hugging, kissing, holding hands, coughing, sneezing, or sharing food and water.

 Who Should Get Tested?